 Ronald S. Burt, Ray E. Reagans, and Hagay C. Volvovsky (2020).
 Network Brokerage and the Perception of Leadership.
 Social Networks, 65, 33-50. https://doi.org/10.1016/j.socnet.2020.09.002

-We renovate a classic experiment to examine the relationship between randomly assigned network positions and leadership.
-We find that people are perceived to be leaders when they behave as network brokers, which is to say, when they coordinate information across structural holes.
-We also find that leadership is ambiguous when multiple people are positioned to be brokers unless one person emerges by his or her network behavior as a monopoly broker.
+We renovate a classic experiment to define a research platform that provides data on network behavior and the causal effect of access to structural holes.
+Our hypothesis is that people are perceived to be leaders when they behave as network brokers, which is to say, when they coordinate information across structural holes.
+We focus on the perception of leadership to connect with the many field studies in which access to structural holes predicts success measures keyed to leadership.
+Our hypothesis is clearly supported.
+The broker-leader association we report is very similar in strength and form to broker-success associations reported in previous research.
+At the same time, it is also clear that people adapt to their randomly assigned network, re-shaping it to suit preferences that in some part emerge in team deliberations or outside the experiment.
+A modification to our hypothesis — at least for these small laboratory teams — is that monopoly brokerage is key to being cited as team leader.
+Leadership is ambiguous when multiple people are positioned to be brokers unless one person emerges by his or her network behavior as a monopoly broker.
 Our summary conclusion is that access to structural holes can be causal to the perception of leadership, a characteristic implicit in many success measures used to document the broker-success association.

 Lisa Bernstein and Hagay Volvovsky (2015).
 Not What You Wanted to Know: The Real Deal and the Paper Deal in Consumer Contracts – Comment on the work of Florencia Marotta-Wurgler.
 Jerusalem Review of Legal Studies, 12(1), 128-136. https://doi.org/10.1093/jrls/jlv002